Nima-Fr/TryHackMe/All_in_One/README.md

 ## wordpress

-This directory has the default wordpress theme, so I ran `wpscan` on it with `-e u` option to find users.
+This directory has the default wordpress theme, so I ran `wpscan` on it with `-e u` option to find users:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/All_in_One]